realpython/members/README.md

 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
 1. Users should be able to submit exercises for grading
+1. Users should be able to hide/show the sidebar

 ### Todo